-The Bureau of Reclamation would continue to operate and maintain the three dams, reservoirs (Blue Mesa, Morrow Point, and Crystal), power plants, access roads, and other related facilities, to meet the purposes of the Colorado River Storage Project (CRSP), and the East Portal area to meet the purposes of the Uncompahyre Project; pursuant to Reclamation law, the 1965 MOA, and other applicable laws and regulations.
-Reclamation and its managing entities, and Western Area Power Administration (Western), would continue to have unrestricted access to their lands, land interests, and facilities.
+The Bureau of Reclamation would continue to operate and maintain the three dams, reservoirs (Blue Mesa, Morrow Point, and Crystal), power plants, access roads, and other related facilities, to meet the purposes of the Colorado River Storage Project (CRSP), and the East Portal area to meet the purposes of the Uncompahgre Project; pursuant to Reclamation law, the 1965 MOA, and other applicable laws and regulations.
+Reclamation and its managing entities, and Western Area Power Administration (Western), and their assigns, would continue to have unrestricted access to their lands and land interests, water and water interests, and facilities.
 They would continue to operate, maintain, replace, and expand said facilities pursuant to their authorities to accomplish their missions.